yoyo9747/linux/Documentation/trace/ftrace.rst

 One common case that people are interested in tracing is the time it takes for a task that is woken to actually wake up.
 Now for non Real-Time tasks, this can be arbitrary.
-But tracing it nonetheless can be interesting.
+But tracing it none the less can be interesting.

 Without function tracing::